-MoDOT continues to be responsive to public requests for improved accessibility and has been proactive in many areas to make systematic improvements when opportunities arise and limited funding allows.

-MoDOT has improved more than \$16.0 million of deficient ADA facilities in the right of way since 2008.
-Additional work totaling more than \$135.3 million is still necessary to complete the 2010 ADA Transition Plan inventory.
+MoDOT has been responsive to public requests for improved accessibility and has been proactive in many areas to make systematic improvements when opportunities arise and limited funding allows.
+MoDOT has improved more than \$15.5 million of deficient ADA facilities in the right of way since 2008.
+Additional work totaling more than \$135.8 million is still necessary to complete the 2010 ADA Transition Plan inventory.